-Internal rotation occurs because this muscle pulls the humerus towards the trunk.
+Internal rotation occurs as this muscle pulls the humerus towards the trunk.
 It thus supports the internal rotation and adduction of the humerus.
-Furthermore, the muscle is used for retroversion by lowering the elevated arm forcefully, for example, when wood chopping.
+Further, the muscle facilitates retroversion by lowering the elevated arm forcefully, for example, when chopping wood.

-The muscle is also needed for forced expiration (coughing, sneezing) as well as deep inspiration (inhalation).
+The muscle is also needed for forced expiration (coughing and sneezing) as well as deep inspiration (inhalation).

 The latissimus dorsi muscle is innervated by the thoracodorsal nerve.

-The iliopsoas muscle is actually made up of two muscles, each having a different origin but a common insertion point just distal of the lesser trochanter and similar functions.
+The iliopsoas muscle is actually made up of 2 muscles, each with a different origin but a common insertion point immediately distal to the lesser trochanter and with similar function.

-Almost on the very inside lies the iliopsoas, made up of two heads coming from the iliacus muscle and the psoas major muscle.
-The iliacus covers with one head the entire inner side of the iliac bone like a thick muscle plate; while the other head, the psoas major, is located adjacent to the inside of the posterior wall of the abdominal cavity next to the spine.
-This is also where the psoas major has its origins since it lies in the angle between the vertebral body and the transverse processes.
-The iliacus arises from the upper two thirds of the iliac fossa inside the upper pelvic rim, the ala of sacrum as well as the sacroiliac, lumbosacral and iliolumbar ligaments.
+The iliopsoas comprises 2 heads arising from the iliacus muscle and the psoas major muscle.
+The iliacus covers the entire inner side of the iliac bone with one head like a thick muscle plate.
+The psoas major, which is the other head, is located adjacent to the inside of the posterior wall of the abdominal cavity next to the spine.
+The psoas major originates in this area in the angle between the vertebral body and the transverse processes.
+The iliacus arises from the upper 2/3 of the iliac fossa inside the upper pelvic rim, the ala of the sacrum, as well as the sacroiliac, lumbosacral and iliolumbar ligaments.

-The already merged iliopsoas passes from the anterior iliac spine between the upper pelvic rim and the inguinal ligament, leaves the inner body to extend across the arch of the hip joint, and finally reaches its point of insertion on the lesser trochanter.
+The already merged iliopsoas traverses from the anterior iliac spine between the upper pelvic rim and the inguinal ligament leaves the inner body to extend across the arch of the hip joint, and finally reaches its point of insertion on the lesser trochanter.

 Muscle Performance Test of the Iliopsoas Muscle

-The perfect position for the iliopsoas muscle performance test is the supine position.
+The supine position is perfect for the iliopsoas muscle performance test.

-With the other hand, the examiner has contact with the distal femur, the medial knee joint or the medial condyle of the tibia.
-A larger lever can be chosen, especially with strong patients, by placing the contact distally on the lower leg.
+With the other hand, the examiner contacts the distal femur, the medial knee joint or the medial condyle of the tibia.
+A larger lever can be used, especially with strong patients, by contacting the lower leg distally.

-The test is carried out towards extension and light abduction, whereby the patient presses in the direction of flexion and adduction.
+The test is conducted towards extension and light abduction, whereby the patient presses in the direction of flexion and adduction.